“What are Direct mutual funds?”

 What are Direct Mutual Funds?

-Starting Jan 1, 2013, after a SEBI purview every Mutual Fund in India comes in two plan– a ‘Regular Plan’ and ‘Direct Plan’.
-These are two exact same scheme and are run by the same fund managers.
-The mutual funds invest in the same stocks and bonds, but with one very crucial difference:
+Before telling you about how to invest in Direct plans of mutual funds, let’s give you a brief about Direct mutual funds.
+Starting 1st january 2013, after a SEBI purview every mutual fund in India comes in the form of two plans for the investor to pick from – a ‘Regular plan’ and a ‘Direct plan’.
+These are two parts of the same scheme and are run by the same fund manager.
+The fund invests in the same stocks and bonds, but with one very crucial difference:

-Under a Direct Mutual Fund Plan, there are no commissions paid to anyone.
-Instead, this difference of the commission paid to the broker (0.1-1%) will be added back to your investment in the mutual fund, resulting in a higher return on investment.
+Under a Direct mutual fund plan, there are no commissions paid to anyone.
+Instead, this difference of the commission that would have otherwise been paid to the broker (0.1-1%) will be added back to your investment in the mutual fund, resulting in a higher return on investment.
+So the question still stays – How to invest in Direct plans of mutual funds?

-If you’re reading this, chances are you are a beginner investor or have invested in a mutual fund without knowing the difference between direct & regular mutual funds.
-At these stages, we believe you have three very important questions in your mind.
+If you’re reading this, chances are you are a beginner investor or have invested in certain mutual funds without knowing the difference between direct funds & regular funds.
+At these stages, we believe you have four very important questions in your mind.

 - How do I know if I have a direct or regular plan?